 Dr Hoang Dinh is a faculty member with the School of Electrical and Data Engineering, the University of Technology Sydney, Australia.
 He received his Ph.D. in Computer Science and Engineering from the Nanyang Technological University, Singapore, in 2016.
 His research interests include emerging topics in wireless communications and networking such as ambient backscatter communications, cognitive radios, wireless energy harvesting, IoT, mobile edge and 5G networks.
-His works in these areas have attracted more than 2500 citations over the last few years.
 He has been serving as an active member of technical program committees and a reviewer for many IEEE Transactions, Journals, Magazines, and Conferences.
-He received the best reviewer award from IEEE Transactions of Wireless Communications and he is currently an editor of IEEE Wireless Communications Letters.
+He received the best reviewer award from IEEE Transactions of Wireless Communications and he is currently an editor of IEEE Wireless Communications Letters and IEEE Transactions on Cognitive Communications and Networking.

 - Editor, IEEE Wireless Communication Letters (2018 - )